Questions

 The 14th Amendment and the Civil Rights Cases of 1883.
 With its passage of the Civil Rights Act of 1875, Congress attempted to bolster the 14th Amendment.
 Also known as the “Enforcement Act,” the 1875 Act guaranteed all citizens, regardless of race or color, equal access to public accommodations and transportation,…

-READ ALSO: How do you identify a suspicious person?
+READ ALSO: How do you write co-founder of a business card?

 Why did Congress pass the Civil Rights Act of 1866?